userdashboard/stripe-subscriptions/readme.md

 # Stripe subscriptions for Dashboard
 Dashboard is a NodeJS project that accompanies a web app you build and provides a complete account system for your users and administration tools.
-The dashboard divides your application into two components: a header with account and administrative menus and a navigation bar; and a frame for serving content.
+Dashboard divides your application into two components: a header with account and administrative menus and navigation bar; and a frame for serving content.

-The content can come from the dashboard, dashboard modules, a NodeJS app you build alongside the dashboard software, or an app you built in any other language hosted separately.
+The content can come from Dashboard, Dashboard modules, content you added to Dashboard, or an app you built in any other language hosted separately.

 This module adds a complete user and administrator `Private API` and `Web UI` for [Stripe subscriptions](https://stripe.com).